The IVF Timeline: How Long Does it Take?

 • You can begin another IVF cycle as soon as you would like.

-The use of frozen embryo transfers (FET) has grown to account for more than half of all embryo transfers.
+Frozen embryo transfers (FET) now account for more than half of all embryo transfers.
 Let’s explore how this technique impacts the length of the IVF cycle.

 Frozen embryo transfers are performed for a number of reasons, including:

-• Those who are at higher risk of developing ovarian hyperstimulation syndrome (OHSS)
+• Higher risk of ovarian hyperstimulation syndrome (OHSS)

 The freeze-all process follows these steps: